-Southern Collard Greens
+Southern Collard Greens and Ham Hocks

-Are you interested in preparing a delicious collard greens recipe?
+Are you interested in preparing delicious collards?
 Yes, I thought so.
 Well you've come to the right place.
 Cooking greens is not as hard as you may think.
+I grew up down south where greens are plentiful.
+Since childhood I have always loved collards.

+In any given week I would find myself enjoying a side dish of collard, mustard or turnip greens.
 I've since introduced my son to this delicious and healthy vegetable and he can't seem to get enough.
+My son especially loves greens served with fried chicken and macaroni and cheese.

 My mother taught me to cook greens when I started to take interest and that's what I'm going to share with you.
 Come let me share my experience and knowledge with you.
-You'll see that cooking greens is easy.
+You'll see for yourself that cooking greens is easy.

 Collard Greens Recipe